 The Secretariat proposes a cohort model to engage country participants in upcoming TTFs

-In this model, with two TTFs planned for 2016, one would be dedicated to building on previous learning with the existing cohort of countries, and one would be an introductory TTF with a new cohort of countries.
+In this model, with two TTFs planned for 2016, one would be dedicated to building on previous learning with the existing cohort of countries (with the leeway to move some countries to the new cohort or add countries as appropriate), and one would be an introductory TTF with a new cohort of countries.
 Depending on participants’ interests and topics selected, the Network could then continue to engage two cohorts on a rotating basis for future TTFs, and/or bring in new cohorts as appropriate depending on emerging interests and lessons.

 Furthermore, this model would respond to the considerations outlined above in the following ways:

 Responding to participants’ appetite for sustained engagement and more in-depth learning (depth) while providing opportunities for more countries to get involved, allowing a more comprehensive examination of the spectrum of NAP processes to emerge (breadth).
-Sustained and broad engagement are also crucial to the Network’s efforts to build a community of practice around NAPs and a flexible curriculum to support it.
+Sustained and broad engagement is also crucial to the Network’s efforts to build a community of practice around NAP processes and a flexible curriculum to support them.

-Setting a tone for commitment to TTF activities, for example, by asking countries who wish to be in a cohort to commit in advance to sending full country teams, and developing a basis for engaging with participants on an ongoing basis regarding follow-up activities and surveys
+Setting a tone for commitment to TTF activities, for example, by asking countries who wish to be in a cohort to commit in advance to sending full country teams (to the extent appropriate depending on the country context), and developing a basis for engaging with participants on an ongoing basis regarding follow-up activities and surveys

-Allowing the Secretariat to base invitations of development partner representatives on “matching” of the countries where they provide NAP-relevant support with the countries participating in each cohort.
+Allowing the Secretariat and Management Team to invite development partner representatives based on representation in the cohort of countries where they provide NAP-relevant support (ie: matching development partner representatives with representatives of countries where they are active).